Build a Web App to Chat with Scanned Documents Using ChatGPT and LangChain

 npm install langchain

-Create a Vector Store from the Text of Scanned Documents
+Step 2: Create a Vector Store from Scanned Document Text

 A Vector Store stores memories in a VectorDB and queries the top-K most “salient” docs every time it is called.
 It can be used to provide related background knowledge for a chat.